-What changed in the final version of the FCC SHAKEN second order
+What changed in the FCC SHAKEN second order

 The FCC released the final approved version of their Second Report and Order on SHAKEN implementation.
 There was a major deadline change, along with a few minor changes from the draft version released three weeks earlier.
 Here’s an overview of what the second order contains and what changed in the final version.

 Here’s a table of contents for the second order:

 - Definitions and Scope.
 This defines “voice services” and explains that “voice service providers” are entities that provide voice services.
 Over-the-top providers are included.